radius-project/docs/docs/content/reference/resource-schema/connector-schema/cache/redis/index.md

 ---
 type: docs
-title: "Redis cache connector"
+title: "Redis cache link"
 linkTitle: "Redis"
-description: "Learn how to use a Redis connector in your application"
+description: "Learn how to use a Redis link in your application"
 ---

-The `redislabs.com/Redis` connector is a [portable connector]({{< ref connectors >}}) which can be deployed to any platform Radius supports.
+The `redislabs.com/Redis` link is a [portable link]({{< ref links >}}) which can be deployed to any platform Radius supports.

 ## Resource format